lukedoolittle/aggregator/ReadMe.md

 ### <a name="rescuetime"></a> Rescuetime
 Since rescuetime requires an HTTPS endpoint and the current HttpServer implementation does not handle HTTPS you will see an error when your Rescuetime callback request comes back, when using a desktop workflow.
 The current workaround is for the user to manually update the url in the browser window, changing HTTPS into HTTP and then hitting 'return'.

+### <a name="google"></a> Google
+When creating credentials for a dedicated browser on UWP or iOS create a OAuth client Id for the iOS app type.
+In the "bundle name" field enter the scheme you have set for your callback.
+When instantiating the `OAuth2App` class your callback uri should only contain one / after the scheme, not two.
+For example if you put `myapp` as your bundle name in the credential configuration, then your callback uri should look like `myapp:/something/`.

 ## Advanced Topics
 ### <a name="advanced_dedicated_browser"></a> Using a dedicated (system) browser on a mobile device (Android, iOS, UWP)
-<b>WORK IN PROGRESS: Currently performing this configuration only works with Google and requires particular setup steps in the configurations of the iOS, Android, or UWP project to properly receive the protocol based callback</b>
+<b>Currently performing this configuration only works with Google, and Fitbit and requires particular setup steps in the configurations of the iOS, Android, or UWP project to properly receive the protocol based callback.
+Please read both the below section for your platform and read the Provider Specific Notes (above, if any) for your service</b>

 In some mobile device situations a dedicated browser (Chrome on Android, Safari on iOS, IE on Windows) may be desired for the workflow.
 If that is the case an optional parameter can be passed to indicate the browser type: